Kluson Manufacturing Company: Origin

-Revival of the Kluson brand
+Revival

 The Kluson brand was acquired by Larry Davis of WD Music Products in 1994.
 Under his leadership the product was reconstructed with improvements and the brand was reestablished with some of its former customers, including Gibson Guitar Corporation and Fender.
 Kluson-branded tuning machines are now produced in Korea by WD Music Products based in North Fort Myers, Florida.
 The Kluson brand was briefly licensed to TonePro Sound Labs Int'l, who produced a diecast version of the traditional Kluson-brand tuning machines.

-The Kluson brand today
+The brand today

-Original Reissues
+Original reissues

-Kluson has re-engineered many of the original products lines.
+Kluson has re-engineered many of the original product lines.
 Kluson now produces technologically improved versions of their original stamped steel tuning machines, #9 tailpiece, Waffleback tuning machines, and Gibson Firebird banjo tuning machines.

-Expanding the brand
+Expansion

 In addition to re-engineering original catalog offerings, Kluson has also expanded to include Fender Telecaster, Fender Stratocaster, and Tune-o-matic bridges, tuning machine bushings, pickguard brackets, and other hardware made in the United States.
 The Kluson "Supreme" series was introduced as an 18:1 gear ratio upgrade to the original stamped steel tuning machines.
 A locking version of the vintage stamped steel tuning machines is also available.

-Revolution Tuning Machines
+Revolution tuning machines

-In 2015, the Kluson-brand expanded to produce a series of diecast tuning machines, the Revolution Tuning Machines, recognized as "Best In Show" by Guitar World after their debut at the NAMM Show.
+In 2015, the Kluson brand expanded to produce a series of diecast tuning machines, the Revolution tuning machines, recognized as "Best In Show" by Guitar World after their debut at the NAMM Show.